Tariffs — An Explainer

 What’s the latest on Trump’s trade war?

-An expanded 25% tariff on all steel and aluminum imports began on March 12.
+• Aluminum & steel: An expanded 25% tariff on all steel and aluminum imports began on March 12.
 Canada is the largest foreign supplier of steel and aluminum to the US.
 European Union countries are also impacted.
 The US is the second largest importer of EU steel, buying about 16% of its volume.
-The day before, Congressional House Republicans quietly inserted a provision into a procedural bill that removes their ability to roll back or adjust Trump’s tariffs.

 Retaliation

 • Canada responded by announcing an immediate 25% retaliatory levy on about $100 billion worth of US goods.
 Citizens were also urged to buy Canadian and avoid vacationing in the US, including Maine.
 Ontario cancelled a $68 million contract with Elon Musk’s Starlink and imposed restrictions on US companies doing business in Ontario.
-A plan to charge a 25% tax on electricity exports to Minnesota, Michigan, and New York was suspended.
+Following the enactment of Trump’s tariffs on auto imports, Canada enacted a 25% levy on auto imports from the US that fall outside of the USMCA trade agreement.

 How will the new tariffs impact the US economy?

-• Increased consumer costs: Higher tariffs on goods from Canada, Mexico, and China will lead to increased prices for everyday products, from clothing and cars to phones and food.
+• Increased consumer costs: Higher tariffs on imported goods will lead to increased prices for everyday products, from clothing and gas to cars and phones.

 • Gas and energy: Canada is the largest supplier of energy to the US, via crude oil, heating oil, natural gas, and electricity.
 Nationally, gas prices are projected to rise by 5 to 20 cents per gallon.
 New England is especially reliant on Canadian energy and will see even higher increases, with gas prices rising 20 to 40 cents per gallon and electricity costing New Englanders an additional $66 million per year.

-• Cellphones, computers, and gaming devices: About three quarters of cellphones, 92% of laptop computers, and 96% of video game consoles could see a 20% price increase.
+• Cellphones, computers, and gaming devices: About three quarters of cellphones, and almost all laptop computers and video game consoles are made in China.
+The 145% tariff on those goods is temporarily paused.

 • Increased construction prices: Increased costs for imported Canadian lumber and raw materials will make housing and infrastructure projects more expensive.
 Prices for building materials are projected to increase as much as 6% this year, and the cost of fixtures could jump up to 20%.

 • Turmoil and uncertainty for small businesses: While Trump has shown willingness to make temporary concessions to big US corporations, small businesses have been left to face steep and unexpected new costs on their own.
-Because these products have already been priced for customers, paid for, and shipped, businesses must absorb the full cost of the tariffs in the near term.
 Quickly reinventing established and specialized supply chains is not always possible.
-Worse, business owners don’t know which countries will be targeted next.
+Worse, business owners don’t know which countries or products will be targeted next or how long disruptions will last.

-• Economic slowdown: Some economists estimate the tariffs on Canada, Mexico and China could shrink the US economy by 0.3-0.4%.
-That’s the equivalent of losing $80-$110 billion annually.
+• Economic slowdown: Economists estimate the full slate of global tariffs could shrink the US economy by 1.1%.
+That’s the equivalent of losing $170 billion annually.
 In just the first quarter of 2025, GDP growth is projected to drop 2.4%.
 If that pace continues, it would be the worst plunge since the COVID-19 shutdown in early 2020.

 • Inflationary pressures: As import costs rise, inflation may be pushed higher, potentially prompting the Federal Reserve to keep interest rates elevated.
-Consumer sentiment reflects that concern, with inflation expectations rising to their highest level in almost 30 years.
+Consumer sentiment reflects that concern, plummeting to the second lowest level on record.
+The April reading was even lower than what was seen during the Great Recession, with inflation expectations rising to their highest level in 44 years.

 How will the new tariffs impact Maine?